Tips to Apply for a Liquor License in New York City

 • Beer and Wine (Only) License

-• Full (On Premises) Liquor License
+• Full (On-Premises) Liquor License

 After you have closed on the property or signed a lease:

 • Send notice to the Community Board.
-Within NYC, the Community Board is the first level of review to determine whether or not an applicant should be permitted to have a liquor license.
+Within NYC, the Community Board is the first level of review to determine whether or not an applicant should be permitted a liquor license.
 The notice form provided by the NYSLA will give the board the general parameters of your business plan.

 After listening to the licensee’s business proposal and the concerns, if any, from the surrounding neighbors, the Community Board will submit their report and collective opinion as regards the NYSLA application.
-The board’s report will inform upon the NYSLA’s decision as to whether granting the license is to the convenience and advantage of the community.
+The board’s report will inform the NYSLA’s decision as to whether granting the license is for the convenience and advantage of the community.

 Aaron Pierce